getoptimum/docs/docs/guides/01-getting-started-cli.md

 Instead of:

-* Hunting for node IPs
+* Manually locating and connecting to active OptimumP2P nodes
-* Wrestling with peer discovery
+* Handling low-level peer discovery and connection logic
-* Tweaking endless configurations
+* Managing complex network and encoding configurations

-...you simply point your CLI to our hosted `optimum-proxy` (available in multiple regions) and start sending or receiving messages instantly.
+The `mump2p` CLI connects you directly to  our hosted `optimum-proxy` (available in multiple regions) and start sending or receiving messages instantly.
 It connects to an `optimum-proxy` and lets you publish and subscribe to real-time topics — with authentication, usage tracking, and advanced delivery options.